flare-labs-ltd/fasset-bots-deploy/README.md

 ### Security

-Make sure you follow best practices to protect you server and data.
+Make sure you follow best practices to protect your server and data.

 ## Install